tjdls111/tjdls111/README.md

 - I studied history and education in the undergraduate department.

-- I'm studying programming in SSAFY 6th.
+- I'm studying programming at SSAFY 6th.

 - I want to be a developer who contribute to education field.